-Magic Johnson takes over the Lakers, ousts Mitch Kupchak and Jim Buss in stunning front-office shakeup
+Magic Johnson takes over as Lakers president of basketball operations in stunning front-office shakeup

 — Earvin Magic Johnson (@MagicJohnson) January 18, 2017

-“Fans have to be encouraged, but Lakers fans are tired of losing,” Johnson told Southern California News Group.
-“We’re trying as Lakers fans to still be patient.
-But it’s hard.
-We have to wait some more?” […]

-“You see spurts, but now they have to put 48 (minutes) together,” Johnson said.
-“The problem is we get two good quarters, 2½ and sometimes three.
-But then we put ourselves behind with one bad quarter.
-It takes so much energy to get back and it’s just not enough.
-You have to be (upset).”

-It also comes some three weeks after the Lakers’ 122-73 decimation at the hands of the Dallas Mavericks, the worst defeat in franchise history — a mark the Lakers have set, re-set and now set again under the leadership of Jim Buss.
+The shakeup also comes some three weeks after the Lakers’ 122-73 decimation at the hands of the Dallas Mavericks, the worst defeat in franchise history — a mark the Lakers have set, re-set and now set again under the leadership of Jim Buss.

-Johnson had made it very clear in years past that he hasn’t been the biggest fan of Jim Buss’ work as a personnel boss during a four-year stretch that has seen the Lakers plummet from the ranks of the NBA’s elite to one of its least successful teams.
+Johnson had made it clear in years past that he hasn’t been the biggest fan of Jim Buss’ work as a personnel boss during a four-year stretch that has seen the Lakers plummet from the ranks of the NBA’s elite to one of its least successful teams.
 From January of 2014:

 “This is what happens when you make the wrong decisions, two coaching wrong decisions, giving Steve Nash that deal, it’s backfired,” Johnson said during a meeting at The [Los Angeles] Times between [Los Angeles] Dodgers officials and Times writers and editors.
 Johnson is a part owner of the Dodgers.